ryan-jacobs/nest-auto-humidity/readme.md

 /path/to/php /path/to/project/info.php
 ```

 If everything is working correctly you will see your base settings (latency_days, default steps) and the status output for each thermostat on your account (detailing current/target humidity settings, etc.) printed to the screen.
-If any connection errors are detected they will be printed to the screen instead.
+If any Nest API connection errors are detected they will be printed to the screen instead.

 After verifying your settings, run the poller once and re-check the status: